 from Parks and Recreation

-Leslie Knope attempts to interrogate her teenage nemesis, Greg Pikitis, regarding the vandalism of her office.
-The scene escalates as Greg's calm, manipulative logic quickly unravels Leslie's composure, leading her to make increasingly absurd threats.
+Leslie Knope attempts to interrogate her teenage nemesis, Greg Pikitis, over the vandalism of her office.
+The scene is a battle of wits where Leslie's obsessive determination clashes with Greg's smug, manipulative innocence, leading to a comedic reversal of power.

 Similar Scenes